First Ascent FAQ's

-There are a number of factors or actions which could lead to a student coming off of the course including but not limited to; injury / medical issues, motivational drop, or student conduct issues.
-In these cases, which are very rare, the student will be returned to Boone campus and brought to The Broyhill Inn by one of the First Ascent staff.
+There are a number of factors or actions which could lead to a student coming off of the course including but not limited to injury/medical issues, motivational drop, or student conduct issues.
+In these cases, which are very rare, the student will be returned to Boone campus and brought to a local hotel by one of the First Ascent staff.
 The student will be responsible for paying for their lodging for the night and making arrangements to return home with their family.
 The emergency contact person for the student (listed on their medical form) will be contacted by First Ascent staff in this situation so that communication and expectations are clear.

 I've completed the Online Registration.
 What is next?